benhoyt/benhoyt.github.com/writings/2020-06-09-lightweight-google-analytics-alternatives.md

 "mom and pop" sites.
 In short, Google knows a lot about what you like, where you are, and what you buy.</p>

-<p>Google does now provide ways to turn off features like targetted advertising
+<p>Google does now provide ways to turn off features like targeted advertising
 and location tracking, as well as delete the personalized profile associated with your account.
 However, these features are almost entirely opt-in, and most users either don't know about them or just never bother to turn them off.</p>